techidaily/site-facebook-video-share/source/_posts/updated-maximize-profitability-the-dos-and-donts-of-youtube-monetization.md

 <img height="0" width="0" src="https://unicoeye.pxf.io/i/5597632/2134233/18498" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### 1\.
-Your YouTube Thumbnails

-Your video thumbnail is the first thing your viewers see on their home feed when they click on your channels.
-The thumbnail must be catchy with accurate images showing what your video entails.

-**How to fix this issue?**

-Create relevant and exciting thumbnails that will attract viewers.
-It is advisable to use custom thumbnails and contrast to be catchy.
-This will make the viewers desire to visit your channel more often.

-### 2\.
-Lack of Consistency

-Being inconsistent in your channels makes your viewers distrust your future work.
-If you take too long to feature your YouTube video/contents, viewers may decide to even unsubscribe from your channels, which may lead your traffic to drop to zero.

-**How to fix the inconsistency?**

-Be open to your viewers about when to expect the following videos on your channels, and it is good manners to keep your audience updated about what is coming.
-Consistently **featured channels** always get a good flow of viewers and even referrals.

-### 3\.
-Lack of content on the channels

-Failing to update the channels often leads viewers not to visit your YouTube channels; viewers search for up-to-date information.
-If your channels lack content, audiences will quickly hop onto others in the market for the information they need.

-**How to fix the lack of content?**

-Read the minds of your audiences, primarily through comments they leave behind.
-You should update the channels with the required videos to satisfy your audience.
-Having quality content is the crucial thing here.

-### 4\.
-Lack of value in your videos

-Before uploading videos on your channels, it’s good to ask yourself some questions, like:

-What value does my video add to the audience?

-**How to fix it?**

-You are ready to value your videos if you answer these few questions.
-Value is the crucial thing in every product in the market.
-YouTube channel owners ought to know what the competitors offer to the same viewers and exceed them by posting videos that meet audiences' needs.

-It's good manners to go back to the drawing board and research why your YouTube channels aren't being featured.

 ## Part 5: Bonus Tip - Make YouTube Videos with Good Video Editor

 Making videos featured in the YouTube channels requires a good video editor.
 Although various video editors do excellent work, making videos with an exceptional video editor must be a goal.
 Filmora is such kind of best video editor that can handle the editing of videos very well.
 It is an excellent software for beginners and pros, and it is more potent than other video editors in the market.